Graduation Grade Averages and Credit Requirements

 Averaging of Grade for Final Non-University Credit Course

-Students who lack not more than a one-semester course toward the fulfillment of curriculum and minimum-graduation-average requirements, may apply as the final course to complete the degree, a single one-semester course either in residence at another accredited institution or in correspondence work through The University of Arizona.
+Students who lack not more than a one-semester course toward the fulfillment of curriculum and minimum-graduation-average requirements, may apply as the final course to complete the degree, a single one-semester course in residence at another accredited institution.
 The graduation GPA shown on the transcript will include the grade from the approved course taken in absentia.
 An anecdotal note will be added to the transcript explaining the difference between the graduation GPA and the cumulative GPA, which will not reflect the course taken in absentia.
 Permission must be obtained from the academic dean, prior to enrolling for the course, to apply the grade received in such a course toward the graduation average.
 This provision may be applied also to the required separate average of 2.000 in the major field if prior permission is obtained from the major advisor and the academic dean.

 University Credit Requirement